-The improvements consist of furnishing all labor and materials for Structure Maintenance, Open End, South, 2015, 2016, 2017, and other incidental construction in accordance with the location, notes and details shown on the plans and as directed by the Engineer.
+The improvements consist of furnishing all labor and materials for the purpose of this open-ended contract is to initiate repairs and preventative maintenance to bridges and culverts, and other incidental construction in accordance with the location, notes and details shown on the plans and as directed by the Engineer.

-COMPLETION DATE
+COMPLETION TIME

 All work on this contract must be complete within 1,095 Calendar Days.
-It is the Department's intent to issue a Notice to Proceed such that work starts on or about April 1, 2015.
+It is the Department's intent to issue a Notice to Proceed such that work starts on or about February 15, 2016.